imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 Using the default tracker and default parameters each time we get this result:

 {% include video src="/media/plugins/trackmate/trackmate-stardist-results.mp4" width=800 align="center" %}

+It was simple and fast, which means that careful inspection for missed cell divisions and false links is on order.

 ### ERK signalling and motility assay with a multi-channel image.